ppy/osu-wiki/news/2017-08-21-yuzus-new-look-contest.md

 [![](https://assets.ppy.sh/contests/49/header.jpg)](https://osu.ppy.sh/community/contests/49)

 osu!catch might be one of our smaller gamemodes, but Yuzu isn't content to let Mocha reign in the limelight forever.

 It's time for a refresh, and we're trusting it to our amazingly talented community artists to make it happen!

 There's a few things to keep in mind, however.
 This contest is about giving Yuzu a **new look**, not redesigning him completely.
-There's a few things that we want to keep the same, the rest is up to you!
+We want to keep some things the same, but the rest is up to you!

 ## Who is Yuzu?